Tarrina/tech-assessment-android/assessment-02.md

 ```

 **What these settings control:**
-- **Game Board**: Creates a 600x600 pixel canvas divided into 24x24 squares (each square is 25 pixels)
+- **Game Board**: Define game board size 600x600 pixel that are divided into 24x24 squares (each square is 25 pixels)
 - **Ball Physics**: Balls are half the size of squares, with speed limits to keep gameplay balanced
 - **Performance**: Targets 100 FPS for ultra-smooth gameplay (10ms per frame)
 - **Visual Theme**: Uses contrasting colors so Day and Night teams are clearly distinguishable